crystallabs/hugo-template-minima-crystallabs/README.md

 This article explains how to set up a blog using the same theme, format, and features as seen on https://crystallabs.io/.

+It is also used as the Git repository's `README.md`, in which the shortcodes will display as text.
+That minimal visual artifact is fine.

 ## Quick Start

 Not to waste time, you can clone the theme and have the site running in no time: